BTDev/BerryTube/README.md

 Before running
 --------------

-Copy `.env.sample` to `.env` and fill in the domain you'll use to access BT, and an email address that's given to Let's Encrypt when requesting certificates.
+Copy `.env.sample` to `.env` and tweak the values.
 Both the domain itself and the domain prefixed with www. must point to the server.

-If you want proper trusted certificates, remove `-staging` from `CA_URL`.

 Running